How ELX-02 works

-The treatment binds to ribosome, a protein in the cell responsible for synthesizing proteins, and changes how it reads the instructions of the CFTR genetic template.
+The treatment binds to ribosomes, proteins in the cell responsible for synthesizing other proteins, and changes how it reads the instructions of the CFTR genetic template.
 It’s designed to increase the read-through of nonsense mutations, in essence telling the ribosome to skip over the stop signal.
 In this way, ELX-02 helps ensure that sufficient quantities of full-length CFTR protein are made in order to lessen the burden of CF.

 ELX-02 in clinical trials

 A Phase 1 clinical trial (NCT03292302) to assess the safety, tolerability, and pharmacokinetics (movement in the body) of ELX-02 in healthy volunteers has been completed.
-A total of 18 healthy volunteers were randomly assigned to receive a single dose of ELX-02 or a placebo.
+A total of 18 healthy volunteers were randomly assigned to receive a single subcutaneous, under the skin, dose of ELX-02 or a placebo.
 Participants were assessed before treatment and 10 days after.

 The results were published in the journal Clinical Pharmacology in Drug Development and showed that 62.5 percent of participants experienced at least one side effect following treatment with ELX-02.
 However, 45 percent of participants also experienced at least one side effect following treatment with a placebo.
 All of the side effects reported were mild.
 Medications that work like ELX-02 have been known to cause damage to kidneys or hearing, so this was assessed in the trial.
 No toxicity in either area was reported for volunteers treated with ELX-02.